 - Sabal palmetto

-Types of Pipe Weak to Root Intrusion
+Types of Pipes Susceptible to Tree Root Intrusion

 Naturally, some types of pipe can withstand the elements better than others; this also applies to root intrusion and growth.
 Steel and PVC pipe lines, for instance, are the least susceptible pipe materials to root damage.
 Steel pipe lines are durable enough to avoid puncturing by tree roots, and PVC or cured-in-place pipe lines do not give many points for roots to intrude in the first place.

-For moderate to low intrusions, many homeowners turn to trenchless pipe lining as an effective long-term solution to root intrusion.
+For moderate to low intrusions, many homeowners turn to trenchless pipe lining as an effective long-term solution to tree root intrusion.
 In this application, trenchless specialists will clear roots from your sewer line and coat inner pipe walls with an epoxy resin; this can be done to entire pipe lengths or isolated locations (known as spot repair), depending on the extent of intrusion.

 If you’re planning on renovating your lawn and planting new trees, knowing the right place to plant and the right type of tree to plant is essential.
-If you believe your home sewer line has already fallen victim to intrusion, don’t wait for the problem to worsen.
-Reach out to a trenchless pipe repair specialist sooner, rather than later.
+If you believe your home sewer line has already fallen victim to tree root intrusion, don’t wait for the problem to worsen.
+Reach out to a professional trenchless pipe repair specialist sooner, rather than later.